reyhan-jr-injector/2.0/README.md

     ```sh
     cd reyhan-jr-injector.github.io/2.0/
     ```
-3. Open the Jupyter Notebook file using Jupyter Notebook or JupyterLab or python or language supporting opening "README.md" :
+3. Open the Jupyter Notebook file using Jupyter Notebook or JupyterLab or python or language supporting Markdown
     ```sh
-opening "README.md"
+make "README.md"
     ```
-4. Run the all cells in the notebook or language you or their own to verify that it works, accurate and correctly.
+5. Run the all cells in the notebook or language you or their own to verify that it works, accurate and correctly.

 ## Additional
 ```code